russelljjarvis/ScienceAccessibility/comparing_the_written_language_of_scientific_and_non_scientific_sources.md

 ![Specific Author Relative to Distribution](for_markdown_repository.png)

 ## Future Work
 We have created a command line interface (CLI) for using this tool.
-However, we aim to expand this to a web application that will be more user friendly.
+However, we aim to expand this to a web application is user friendly to those less familiar with coding.

-Additionally, we aim to add in other text repositories well-known to the public, such as wikipedia, that have been shown to be accessible and commonly used by a general audience.
 In addition, we're interested in general readability of the web, and aim to add search engine queries of different and broad-ranging lists of search terms to assess readability of an eclectic range of text.
-These two goals would further contextualize the readability of published scientific work with regard to that engaged by the public on a more daily basis.
+This would further contextualize the readability of published scientific work with regard to that engaged by the public on a more daily basis.

 ## Conclusions
 In this document, we introduce a tool for exploring the readability of a scientist's published work with regard to other web-based repositories.
 While other readability tools currently exist to report the complexity of a single document, our work expands upon these tools by contextualizing the complexity of the author's work by comparing it to a variety of other text types.